 or LinkedIn.

-Sometimes I also publish online lectures about these topics on Youtube.
+Sometimes, I publish online lectures about these topics on YouTube.